 Although calculated time has become the standard convention, it may not be the convention used in Scripture.
 This paper serves not to introduce any new astrophysical ideas, but rather to clear up a common misconception—a mismatch of conventions of measurement.
 Once this misunderstanding is eliminated, it becomes obvious that distant starlight does not prove that the universe is billions of years old, and neither is it a legitimate argument against the Genesis account of Creation.

 In 1987, astronomers discovered a new point of light on an image of the Large Magellanic Cloud.
 This was a supernova—an exploding star—and was given the name ‘1987A’ (Figure 1).
 If someone were to ask a professional astronomer when this event occurred, the astronomer might reply, ‘It occurred in 1987 of course’.
 But the person would explain, ‘No, I mean when did it really happen?’
 To this the astronomer would say, ‘Oh, about 200,000 years ago’.
 By this, the astronomer means that the supernova is so incredibly far away, that its light must have left 200,000 years ago to reach Earth in 1987.
 Light travels at the incredible velocity of 1,079 million km/hr.
-This is why it is able to travel from the supernova to Earth (a distance of 1,600 billion km) in ‘only’ 200,000 years.
+This is why it is able to travel from the supernova to Earth in ‘only’ 200,000 years.

 So, when dealing with the time of an astronomical event, there are two logical questions: ‘When did we see it happen?’ and ‘When did it really happen?’
 The first is an observational question.
 It can be answered by looking at a clock when the event occurs.
 The second question requires a simple mathematical operation: the distance to the object is divided by the speed of light, and this quantity is subtracted from the time the event was observed.
 Both questions ask a specific, quantifiable question regarding the time of the event.
 Therefore, we see that there are two possible definitions of time.
 We shall call the first ‘observed time’, in which the time of an event is described as when we see the event occur.
 The second definition we call ‘calculated time’, in which the time of an event is calculated by subtracting the light travel-time (distance to the event divided by the speed of light) from the observed time.
 Calculated time is usually considered the ‘true’ time.